Giftbit/lightrail-client-java/README.md

 $ mvn clean package -DskipTests
 ```
 Note that this will skip the unit tests.
 In order to run the tests, you will need to set the
-following parameters in the property file `_test-config.property`.
+following parameters in a property file names `_test-config.property`.
 A template
 is provided in `test-config-template.properties`:
 - `lightrail.testApiKey`: the API key for Lightrail.
 You can find your test API key in your account at
   [lightrail.com](lightrail.com).
-- `happyPath.code`: a gift code with at least $5 value.
+- `happyPath.code`: a test gift code with at least $5 value.
 - `happyPath.code.cardId`: the card ID corresponding to the above gift code.
 - `happyPath.code.currency`: the currency for this code, preferably `USD`.